Year 2000

 City of Groningen

 The following day we had a day off in Groningen and took a boat tour around the central part of the city.
-The city seemed rather subdued as Holland had been knocked out of the European football competition by Italy the previous day!
+The city seemed rather subdued as Holland had been knocked out of the European football competition by Italy the previous day!!

-July 3rd.
-Spent whole day sending and answering e-mails
+3.7.2000.
+I spent whole day sending and answering e-mails

 I will be working with Anil and Gita Mehta to review the data on screened and non-screened CF infants born in 1996 and 1997.
 This should answer the question as to whether the 20% of infants already detected by screening have an advantage.
 I am certain from anecdotal reports, medical legal work relating to sad consequences of missed diagnoses, and personal experience with over 600 patients, that some non-screened infants do very badly and are permanently damaged before the diagnosis in made and treatment eventually started.
 Unfortunately, we do not know how many infants the NSC require to be damaged before they recommend neonatal CF screening for the 80% of UK infants who at present denied early diagnosis by neonatal screening.